 Enamel is the outermost layer of your teeth and is very durable.
 It protects your teeth by forming a shell-like shape around them so that external substances can’t penetrate the deeper layers.

 Enamel is very strong, however, it can become cracked or wear down over time.
 Sometimes this is natural – for example, as we age, our enamel will begin to weaken.
 But in other cases, external factors can also affect your enamel.

 Start by considering the following questions:

 Are you brushing correctly?
-Brushing too hard and too rigorously can wear down your enamel.
-It’s important to brush at a 45 degree angle and not back and forth to avoid being too abrasive on your teeth.
+Brushing too hard and too vigorously can wear down your enamel.
+It’s important to brush at a 45-degree angle and not back and forth to avoid being too abrasive on your teeth.

 In addition, you could be using a toothbrush with bristles that are too hard.

 Are you eating a lot of acidic foods/drinks?
 Drinking coffee, tea and dark sodas can increase the wear of your enamel.
 (And further stain your teeth!)